-The Annual Business Survey (ABS), formerly the Annual Business Inquiry (ABI), carried out by the Office for National Statistics (ONS) includes statistics on gross value added for different industries, classified using the UK Standard Industrial Classification (SIC 2007).
-The ABI was extended to include forestry from 2000.
-Further information on the ABS (and ABI) is available from the ONS website at www.ons.gov.uk/ons/guide-method/method-quality/specific/business-and-energy/annual-business-survey/index.html
+The Annual Business Survey (ABS) carried out by the Office for National Statistics (ONS) includes statistics on gross value added for different industries, classified using the UK Standard Industrial Classification (SIC 2007).
+Further information on the ABS is available from the ONS website at www.ons.gov.uk/ons/guide-method/method-quality/specific/business-and-energy/annual-business-survey/index.html

-Table 8.3 shows that, in 2012, GVA in primary wood processing (sawmilling, panels and pulp & paper) was reported to be £1.63 billion and GVA in forestry was £0.31 billion.
+Table 8.3 shows that, in 2013, GVA in primary wood processing (sawmilling, panels and pulp & paper) was reported to be £1.40 billion and GVA in forestry was £0.50 billion.